Why Simple Design Works Best in Donation Letters

 They kept bringing up the same theme over and over: Less is more.

 Visual clutter confuses people.
-It distracts them from your message.
+And it distracts them from your message.

 “Setting up the psychology of the mind to read from one place to the next – so that you actually know where to go – is very helpful to anybody,” says Darren Davis, CEO of Conversiv, a Phoenix-based communications firm.

 We couldn’t agree more.
-When you put a fundraising letter together, it’s important to eliminate “stoppers.”
+When you put a donation letter together, it’s important to eliminate “stoppers.”
 Those are the things that make donors say, “Meh, I’ll do this later.”

 At a nonprofit, it’s tempting to add little things to appeals that make our lives easier.
 Here are a few stoppers we’ve seen: